Mark is an Olivier Award-winning writer and director for theatre and film.

-As a theatre director, his extensive freelance credits include: Frank McGuinness’ adaptation of Oscar Wilde’s DE PROFUNDIS starring Simon Callow (Vaudeville Theatre & Edinburgh Festival), co-directing Heather Christian’s ANIMAL WISDOM (Bushwick Starr), WAITING FOR GODOT (Tobacco Factory, Bristol), THE COUNTRY by Martin Crimp (Gorch Brothers, Tokyo), Shakespeare & Fletcher’s pageant-play HENRY VIII and Jack Shepherd’s epic HOLDING FIRE! (both Shakespeare’s Globe), THE TEMPEST (National Theatre), Jack Thorne’s adaptation of Alexander Masters’ STUART: A LIFE BACKWARDS(Hightide & Sheffield Theatres), WILD OATS (Bristol Old Vic), and his acclaimed production of THE CIRCLE by Somerset Maugham (Oxford Stage Company).
+His extensive freelance credits include: Frank McGuinness’ adaptation of Oscar Wilde’s DE PROFUNDIS starring Simon Callow (Vaudeville Theatre & Edinburgh Festival), co-directing Heather Christian’s ANIMAL WISDOM (Bushwick Starr), WAITING FOR GODOT (Tobacco Factory, Bristol), THE COUNTRY by Martin Crimp (Gorch Brothers, Tokyo), Shakespeare & Fletcher’s pageant-play HENRY VIII and Jack Shepherd’s epic HOLDING FIRE! (both Shakespeare’s Globe), THE TEMPEST (National Theatre), Jack Thorne’s adaptation of Alexander Masters’ STUART: A LIFE BACKWARDS (Hightide & Sheffield Theatres), WILD OATS (Bristol Old Vic), and his acclaimed production of THE CIRCLE by Somerset Maugham (Oxford Stage Company).

 In 2001, he founded Dumbfounded Theatre to rediscover forgotten classics from the international repertoire, which included his acclaimed productions of CP Taylor’s BREAD AND BUTTER (Traverse, Dundee Rep, Tricycle) and Arthur Schnitzler’s PROFESSOR BERNHARDI, adapted by Samuel Adamson (Arcola Theatre).